envoyproxy/nighthawk/PROFILING.md

 .. your configuration ..
 ```

-Also see some simple complete configuration examples [here](test/integration/configurations).
+For some simple complete configuration examples, see [here](test/integration/configurations).

 ## Run Envoy